MaciejWas/three-js-4-wasm/README.md

 # three-js-4-wasm
 THREE.js pseudo-bindings.
-This is a very thin wrapper around THREE.js which can be easily called from wasm.
+This is a very thin wrapper around THREE.js which can be easily called from wasm as all exported functions accept/return integers.

 ## Example (not working yet)

 ```rs
 use three_js_4_wasm::ctx;